r00tstici/writeups/cryptoCTF_2021/Keybase/keybase.md

 enc = enc.replace(b"*", b"0")
 ```

-the number of known bytes of the ciphertext1 is random and max 2, so i ask to decrypt the message until i get the first two byte of the first block.
+the number of known bytes of ciphertext1 is random and max 2, so i ask to decrypt the message until i get the first two bytes.

 #### Find the key: